 Stroll Zagreb’s longest street and do some window shopping.
 Local artisans are restoring family businesses and rejuvenating empty spaces.
 Do the stretch between Jelačić and Britanski squares.

 62 | Visit the Art Deco shopping mall

 NaMa is to Zagreb what Macy’s is to New York.
 Even if you don’t buy anything, walk inside and look up.
 Stained glass, wrought-iron railings… they’re a feast for the eyes.

 The usual suspects are the Croatian tie, Cerovečki umbrella or Penkala pen.
 Hunt for quirkier objects in souvenir shops along Radićeva street.
 Or if you fancy cool design, browse the online shop of Croatian Design Superstore.

-Get my FREE Insider’s Guide to 17 Unique Souvenirs from Croatia
+Grab my FREE Insider Guide to Unique Souvenirs from Croatia

-Never be short of ideas about what to bring back from your Croatia holiday.
-Choose from my hand-picked list of the best Croatian souvenirs!
+Never be short on ideas about what to bring back home from your Croatia travels.
+Get inspired by 17 awesome Croatian souvenirs.

 Check out the British square antiques fair on weekends.
 It’s a buzzy display of all kinds of objects.
 From vintage door knobs, silverware to rare vinyls and socialist memorabilia.

 65 | Find a trinket at Hrelić flea market